min69u/Reforestation/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What kind of music do mummy's like?
+Rap